sofiabelen/sofiabelen.github.io/_posts/projects/2021-07-09-two-phase-filtration.md

 </figure>
 </center>

-1. Second order finite differences method for spatial discretization using a staggered grid.
+1. Second order finite difference method for spatial discretization using a staggered grid.

 2. Explicit predictor-corrector method according to the Heun scheme  for time integration.